– The Medieval Pass –

 WHAT’S INCLUDED IN THE PASS DURING THE WEEK?

-- Two food courts – with bar tents, historic pop-up restaurants, and open stages
+- Two food courts – with bar tents, historical pop-up restaurants, and open stages

-- All of our markets – featuring crafts, vendors, hands-on activities, open stages, and historical camps
+- All our markets – featuring crafts, vendors, lots of hands-on activities, open stages, and historical camps

-- Children’s area – with its own stage, straw bale bouncy castle, medieval fairground, and the activity area “Riddargård”
+- The children’s area – with its own stage, straw bouncy castle, medieval fairground, and the activity area Riddargård

-- Over 100 free events and experiences, where you can support performers via voluntary donations
+- Over 100 free programme events and experiences, where you can Swish a voluntary amount to the performer

-- The Grand Opening Show, multiple parades, and the fire show in Nordergravar with TRiX – all open to the public
+- The grand opening show, several parades, and the fire show in Nordergravar with the jester troupe TRiX – all open to everyone

-- Hundreds of program events, including lectures, performances, and concerts at 40 venues, such as the church ruins in Visby (tickets sold separately)
+- Over 800 programme events, lectures, performances, and concerts at 40 venues, including Visby’s church ruins (tickets purchased separately)

-- The Medieval Arena – hosting up to 2,500 spectators for grand jousting tournaments with knights, horses, and archery (tickets sold separately)
+- The Medieval Arena – with up to 2,500 spectators and spectacular tournaments featuring knights, horses, and archery (tickets purchased separately)

-- Ten historical camps – with everything from Vikings to medieval soldiers and pirates
+- Ten historical camps – featuring everything from Vikings and medieval life to soldiers and pirates

 - Several medieval taverns in Visby

-- Discounts and special offers throughout Visby during the festival
+- Discounts and other special offers in Visby during the festival

 Stiftelsen Medeltidsveckan (The Medieval Week Foundation)